In Poor Communities, Does Doctrine Matter?

 It is hard to reconcile this picture of the church’s evangelistic task with the claim that our witness should be driven primarily by acts of love and mercy toward the needy.
-The fact is, the world can watch Christians ladle soup or paint over graffiti for a thousand years, and they’ll never come to the conclusion the Jesus died for their sins and rose again.
+The fact is, the world can watch Christians ladle soup or paint over graffiti for a thousand years, and they’ll never come to the conclusion that Jesus died for their sins and rose again.
 We must open our mouths and speak the content of the gospel to the world, or no one will be saved.

 SANCTIFICATION REQUIRES DOCTRINE

 Some might be tempted to believe that a person needs a basic amount of doctrine to become a Christian, but that most “doctrine” is unnecessary to grow as a Christian.
 Instead, we need to get about the business of living like Jesus in our communities.

 But it turns out that the authors of Scripture don’t share that point of view.
 Time and again, the Bible anchors right actions and behaviors and attitudes for God’s people in right doctrine.

 Look at these examples: